You are currently browsing the tag archive for the ‘tomaat’ tag.

 Other dishes with the greens: pointed cabbage patties (YUM!) and spicy cabbage with foe yong hai (egg foo young) and nasi goreng (fried rice).

-The kapucijner peas were stir-fried & stewed shortly with garlic, sundried tomatoes and served with fresh basil & ground pepper.
+The field peas were stir-fried & stewed shortly with garlic, sundried tomatoes and served with fresh basil & ground pepper.
 Really nice as a side dish to ricotta cheese filled omelet with tomato and herbs!

 - lettuce